quizerno/SBCFirm2040-lite/README.md

-# Steel Battalion Controller Firmware for the RP2040
+# Steel Battalion Controller Firmware for the RP2040 with Input Options

-This project is an example of how to produce firmware that makes an RP2040 report to the host machine that it's a Steel Battalion controller using a modified fork of tusb_gamepad
+SBCFirm2040-lite is a RP2040 firmware I cobbled together from [SteelBattalionControllerFirmware_RP2040](https://github.com/faha223/SteelBattalionControllerFirmware_RP2040) and the stock [PICO-PIO-USB Host example](https://github.com/raspberrypi/pico-examples/tree/master/usb/host/host_cdc_msc_hid).
+It is effectively a port of [ogx360_t4](https://github.com/Ryzee119/ogx360_t4) for the RP2040 boards, which are much cheaper than Teensy boards.

+An added bonus is that computer will actually read this as a Steel Battalion Controller.

+It is very crudely built with lots of bug testing via AI assistance.

 ### Build Instructions
 To build the firmware, do this: